solita/solita.github.com/_posts/2020-06-15-cheap-software-is-expensive.md

 In other words: Sure, you can write an iteration of the code in 15 minutes.
 But it might have a bug or two, a blind spot where it fails to work.
 VAT is a pretty simple algorithm - perhaps you copied it from the vastness of the Stackoverflow, congratulated yourself, and moved on.
 And now that off-by-one error or bad rounding rule due to using double type for money caused a massive mistake in a one-time payment or huge accumulation of small errors over months and years.

 What I'm pointing out here is that everyone makes mistakes.
 People are imperfect, even the most perfect ones.
-They are easily distracted, by any interruptions or even their own worries and desires.
+They are easily distracted, by any interruptions or even their worries and desires.
 An average coder has perhaps 15 minutes of clarity a day, during which perfect code is made.
 The rest of the day is filled with sneaky bugs.

-There are some bugs in the history of computer sciences that had a really devastating cost.
+There are some bugs in the history of computer sciences that had a devastating cost.
 For example year 2k bugs - relatively small things, people cutting corners, then realizing it is too big an issue to be fixed within normal coding, so they kind of decided to avoid thinking about it.
 Eventually, it needed fixing, and the estimated cost of those fixes and issues that were left unfixed was in the ballpark of 500 billion dollars.
-For example, Mariner 1 spacecraft - minor bug caused the destruction of 18.5 million dollars in an instance.
+For example, Mariner 1 spacecraft - minor bug vaporized 18.5 million dollars in an instance.
 Fortunately, Mariner 2 worked better.
 Mars Climate Orbiter in 1999, NASA used the metric system, Lockheed Martin used imperial units.
 Result: Probe lowered 50km too low, collapsed in the atmosphere, and burned 193 million dollars of money in an instant, not to mention original scientific work that was planned.
 Bugs might end up costing especially much when they affect physical things, have an effect on people's health and lives, money, or privacy.
-But to this day I've yet to see a software project where the end result would be meaningless and have no effect whether it's working properly or not.
+But to this day I've yet to see a software project where the result would be meaningless and do not affect anything whether it's working properly or not.

 ## Making the bugs cheap